pc2021-rgb/red-wine-quality-analysis-tableau/README.md

 * Alcohol and volatile acidity demonstrated some of the strongest separation between quality groups
 * Some variables showed relatively small differences despite changes in wine quality

+The analysis successfully demonstrated that wine quality is influenced by multiple interacting chemical characteristics rather than one defining variable.
+While certain attributes such as alcohol and volatile acidity showed stronger relationships with quality, substantial overlap remained across wine ratings, reinforcing the subjective nature of wine evaluation.
 ---

 ## Tableau Skills Demonstrated